ajaymah/React-Interview-Questions-Answers/README.md

 ## What is the Difference between Element and Component ?##
 An Element is an object that represents a DOM node it is a part of DOM structure, while a *component is a reusable block of code* that contains logic, states, and also returns the Element.
+> [!NOTE]
+> component is a reusable block of code that contains logic, states, and also returns the Element

 ## How to create components in React? ##
 Components are the building blocks of creating User Interfaces(UI) in React.
 There are two possible ways to create a component.